-- (a) Job-Required.
-An employee required to take academic course work as part of assigned duties shall not be required to charge time spent attending classes during the work day to accrued leave. - (b) Job-Related.
-An employee shall be permitted to attend up to six (6) credits of course work per semester during work, provided that the: - (1) The course work is directly related to the employee's professional responsibilities; - (2) The supervisor determines that the absence will not interfere with the proper operation of the work unit; - (3) The supervisor believes that completion of the course work would improve the productivity of the department or function of which the employee is a part; and - (4) The employee's work schedule can be adjusted to accommodate such job-related study without reduction in the total number of work hours required per pay period. - 22.4(c) Retraining.
+(a) Job-Required.
+An employee required to take academic course work as part of assigned duties shall not be required to charge time spent attending classes during the work day to accrued leave.

+(b) Job-Related.
+An employee shall be permitted to attend up to six credits of course work per semester during work, provided that the:

+(1) course work is directly related to the employee's professional responsibilities;

+Deleted: beginning

+Deleted: spring

+Deleted: (for a fall-only professional development leave) or when annual reports are due (for a spring-only or fall/spring professional development leave),

+Deleted: Annual

+Deleted: s

+Deleted: employees who have been granted professional development leaves.
+Evaluation of the professional development leave shall be based not on the unit Annual Evaluation Standards & Procedures, rather on accomplishments made in light of the professional development leave proposal and ensuing circumstances.

+Deleted: and not

+Deleted: professional development leave.¶ (6) Employees

+Deleted: eligible to apply for another professional development leave after six years of continuous service at UCF are completed following the end date of the previous professional development leave

+Deleted: 7)

+(2) supervisor determines that the absence will not interfere with the proper operation of the work unit;

+(3) supervisor believes that completion of the course work would improve the productivity of the department or function of which the employee is a part; and

+(4) employee's work schedule can be adjusted to accommodate such job-related study without reduction in the total number of work hours required per pay period.

+(c) Retraining.
 The University may, at its discretion, provide opportunities for retraining of employees when it is in the University's best interests.
-Such opportunities may be provided to employees who are reassigned or laid off, have received notice of layoff, or in other appropriate circumstances.
-These retraining opportunities may include enrollment in tuition-free courses under the provisions of Article 24 and Sabbaticals or Professional Development Leaves under this Article.
+Such opportunities may be provided to employees who are reassigned, have received notice of layoff, or in other appropriate circumstances.

-ARTICLE 23 [2017-2018] SALARIES
+SALARIES